M66B/FairEmail/FAQ.md

 <a name="faq117"></a>
 **(117) Can you help me restore my purchase?**

-Google manages all purchases, so as developer I have little control over purchases.
+Google manages all purchases, so as a developer I have little control over purchases.
 So, basically the only thing I can do, is give some advice:

 * Make sure you have an active, working internet connection
 * Make sure you are logged in with the right Google account and that there is nothing wrong with your Google account
+* Make sure you installed FairEmail via the right Google account if you configured multiple Google accounts on your device
-* Open the Play store application and wait at least a minute to give it time to synchronize with the Google servers
+* Open the Play store app and wait at least a minute to give it time to synchronize with the Google servers
 * Open FairEmail and navigate to the pro features screen to let FairEmail check the purchases

 You can also try to clear the cache of the Play store app via the Android apps settings.